Hajj definition is it is the fifth pillar of Islam. All Muslims must perform it.

 In the Quran, Allah says:

-6) Be old enough, it is not compulsory for non-pubescent children to perform Hajj.
+6) Be old enough; non-pubescent children don’t need to perform it.
 The Holy Prophet (SAW) said: